MargaretaL/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This is the first project for Udacity's React Fundamentals with added interactivity.
+The goal of this project was to add interactivity.
+A main page with a list of books placed on different shelves eg 'currently reading', the ability to move books from one shelf to another, and also a search page where the user can search for books.

-## TL;DR
+## Installation

-To get started developing right away:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## Added interactivity

+Four components have been created.
+All state is inside the App.js stateful component, from which all data is passed down to the other components.
+The rest are functional components, Bookshelf.js component, where the books are filtered according to shelf.
+Book.js component with onChange to be able to choose shelf, and Searchbooks.js component with an input field for typing queries.

+## Routing

+Routing was added using react-router-dom.

-## What You're Getting
+## What You're Getting (this was here before adding interactivity)

 ```bash
 ├── CONTRIBUTING.md
 ├── README.md - This file.